Xexer/abap-generic-types/README.md

-# abap-generic-types
+# Generic Types in ABAP

-Generic Types in ABAP
+Configuration and some examples for [ABAP Generic Types](https://software-heroes.com/en/abap-generic-types)